 Santa Fe is one of our favourite destinations, and the Santa Fe Opera Festival is one of our favourite (and most popular) tours—proof that you needn’t travel across the globe for a very special opera getaway.
 What makes Santa Fe different is how wonderful it feels just being there – something about the magical combination of perfect weather, breathtaking landscape, charming Southwest architecture and friendly locals, as well as the scores of shops and galleries that make it impossible to walk the historic streets of this city without a smile on your face.
 And of course the quality of the performances that take place each night and the quality of the venue itself, the glorious mesa-top Crosby Theatre, is often a surprise to attendees.

-As always, we include the Apprentice Scenes evening and several noontime concerts at the Santa Fe Chamber Music Festival.
+As always, we include the Apprentice Scenes evening, a noontime concert at the Santa Fe Chamber Music Festival, and we embark on tours that explore and celebrate the regional indigenous culture.

 ITINERARY